 - Seeking single point focus is a very old concept: see Buddhist (and other such) spiritual philosophies.
 Few people are very good at it (young or old).

-- Focus DOES leave out LOTS of other stuff... tunnel vision is not always good.
+- Single point focus leaves out LOTS of other stuff; tunnel vision is not always good.

 - There is a concerted effort to build human machines/machine humans--these are radically unique ways to change the new media/old brain interface.